 Round 2: Final selection letters sent between mid-March and late June.

 If you are recommended for further consideration for a grant in the first round of the selection process, then you must notify IIE immediately of:

 - Changes of present or permanent address, including telephone number

 - Changes in marital status or in accompanying dependents

 - Awards of any other grant for study during the same academic year

 - Any other change which affects your application in any way

 - Any correspondence with foreign institutions indicating admission granted

-There is a list of important deadlines on the official website that should be helpful, and if you follow them you should be fine.
+There is a list of important deadlines on the official website.
 Good luck with your application process.

 If you have any other questions or if we may be of further assistance with your application process, please contact the Graduate Office at email@example.com.